Topic

 Overview

-A feed renderer is a static method on Saga that returns a @Sendable (Context) -> String closure — the same signature used by the built-in Atom renderer.
+A renderer is a function that returns a @Sendable (Context) -> String closure — the same signature used by the built-in Atom renderer.
 The closure receives a rendering context with the items and output path, and returns the feed content as a string.

 Defining the feed structure